konker/konker.dev/packages/neverthrow-r/README.md

 - `provide(rr, deps)` — supply all requirements, return the underlying `Result` / `ResultAsync`.
 - `provideSome(rr, partial)` — supply some requirements, return a `ResultR` over the remaining ones.

+## API Reference

+Full auto-generated reference docs (signatures, types, module summaries) live in [`./docs/reference/`](./docs/reference/).
+They're regenerated from source on every `ci` run and a staleness check fails the build if they drift.

 ## License

 ISC